nothingnowhere1/testelectron/README.md

 This implementation uses multiple approaches to ensure the Windows key is completely blocked:

-1. **System-Level Keyboard Hook (Native Addon)**
+1. **PowerShell-Based Keyboard Hook**
-   - Uses Windows API `SetWindowsHookEx` with `WH_KEYBOARD_LL` to intercept and block Windows key presses at the system level
+   - Uses a PowerShell script with Windows API hooks to intercept Windows key presses
-   - Implemented as a native Node.js addon for maximum effectiveness

-2. **PowerShell-Based Keyboard Hook (Fallback)**
-   - Provides a secondary keyboard hook using PowerShell and .NET if the native addon fails
-   - Uses similar Windows API calls but through PowerShell script
+   - Runs as a separate process that will continue blocking even if the main app crashes

-3. **Registry Modifications**
+2. **Registry Modifications**
    - Applies multiple registry changes to disable Windows key functionality:
      - `NoWinKeys` policy to disable Windows key shortcuts
+     - Disabling Start menu functionality
-     - Keyboard scancode remapping to neutralize Windows key
+     - Disabling Windows hotkeys

-     - Explorer hotkey disabling
+3. **Start Menu Process Termination**
+   - Continuously monitors and kills the Start menu process if it attempts to launch
+   - Creates a background process that keeps the Start menu from appearing

 4. **Electron's Global Shortcut API**
    - Blocks Windows key at the application level using Electron's built-in capabilities